chili-epfl/qml-ar/README.md

 ## Prerequisites (Android)
 1. <a href="https://sourceforge.net/projects/opencvlibrary/files/opencv-android/">OpenCV for Android</a> (tested with 3.3.1).
 Put the symlink pointing to the OpenCV for Android as `qml-ar/opencv-android` (inside the repo).
 2. Android SDK (tested with r22.3) and NDK (tested with r15c and r16b), need to be set up with Qt.
 Run before `qmake`: `export ANDROID_NDK_ROOT=/path/to/ndk; export ANDROID_NDK_PLATFORM=android-XX`.
-Replace `XX` with your device's API version if it is at least 26 or set it to 16 otherwise.
+Replace `XX` with your device's API version.
+Another parameter is `export USE_GRAPHICBUFFER=1` which enables the GraphicBuffer acceleration (replaces `HardwareBuffer` on lower APIs).
 3. Android device (tested with Samsung Galaxy SM-T810 running on cyanogenmod). *Up to 5 cores required, GPU is used for image rendering and image processing*.
 4. On API 26 and higher the HardwareBuffer is used to decrease latency of the pipeline (see details below).
-This functionality is not currently supported on lower APIs.

 Example for Ubuntu Trusty: *need to download things by hand in GUI, including Qt for Android.*